 Journaling can help kids write for fun and express themselves, while providing a break from more academically-driven writing assignments.
 Plus, it can help them connect with God in a way that may be new and exciting to them.

-Make story-time special.
 While warm evenings linger, take bedtime stories outside and simulate a camping experience.
-Roast marshmallows over the fire pit, sing songs, catch lightning bugs, and enjoy favorite books such as Princess Stories or A Child’s First Bible.
+Roast marshmallows over the fire pit, sing songs, catch lightning bugs, and enjoy favorite books such as The Push or Squirreled Away.

 For a daytime alternative, go on a story-time picnic!
 Pack a lunch or snack and take the kids to a park, forest preserve, or favorite outdoor spot.
 Have each child select a few books and enjoy them together.
-If the weather doesn’t permit outdoor story-time, change things up with interactive and activity-based books, such as Jonah and the Big Fish (featuring 4 puzzles) or lift-the-flap books.
+If the weather doesn’t permit outdoor story-time, change things up with activity-based and interactive books like Friends Around the World Activity Book or The Big Book of Bible Questions.